Kerims23/NLP_Project/README.md

 This project goes over my novel discovery in applying text classification with sentiment analysis in a LSTM model to better find AI generated Phishing emails.

-At the very end there are these links to view the data and my code.
-First one is the base level LSTM model and the second one is the novel senitment scoring LSTM model.
+At the very end of my report there are these links to view the data and my code.
+First one is the dataset, second one is the base level LSTM model, and the third one is the novel senitment scoring LSTM model.

 Data Source: [KaggleLink](https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset?select=Enron.csv)